 And you know what... it didn't!
 In fact, it's almost a given that when you get breast implants, your areolas will not go through a dramatic change.
 Will they stretch and measure a little bigger, most likely.
 However, it's pretty rare that I see them increase proportionately to the size of the breast implant (and I look at a lot of boobs, y'all) :-)

 And what about the position of your areolas and nipples?

 Here's an important rule of thumb for you to remember...
 Getting breast implants doesn't change the positioning you currently have.

-In other words, if one nipple points a little to the left, it’s still going to point to the left after an augmentation.
-Or if one areola is a little lower, it’s still going to be lower (unless a surgeon makes intentional changes during your procedure).
+In other words, if one nipple points a little to the left, it's still going to point to the left after a breast augmentation.
+Or if one areola is a little lower, it's still going to be lower (unless a plastic surgeon makes intentional changes during your procedure).

 For me, the biggest change I noticed about my nipples was how often they got hard.
 I covered this a little right here, but I'll add that this didn't happen as often after about 6 months.
 Once they had dropped and fluffed, they definitely calmed down a little.

 Do they get hard more often than they did before I got breast implants, probably... but nothing super significant.